iota-community/treasury-web/pages/landing-page.md

   -  Learn how voting works

 ## Frame 2
-### Decide on the future of 57 Ti unclaimed tokens
+### Decide on the future of XX Ti unclaimed tokens

 *CTA1*
  -   Build